 Q. Won’t the Target become a mandatory minimum for the profession?

 A. No. The Centre does not advocate the mandatory performance of pro bono legal work or the mandatory imposition of the Target.
 This would be inconsistent with its voluntary and aspirational nature.
 The Target is simply aimed at recognising and capturing the amount of pro bono work that many lawyers in Australia are already doing.
 There are no adverse consequences for signatories that do not meet the Target.

 Q. Does the Target encourage governments to reduce funding Legal Aid and Community Legal Centres?

 A. No. The Statements of Principles for the Target clearly recognises “that pro bono is not a substitute for the proper funding by government of Legal Aid agencies and Community Legal Centres” and the definition of “pro bono legal services” that applies for the purposes of the Target is limited to the giving of legal assistance for free or at a substantially reduced fee to “people who cannot obtain Legal Aid”.

 Q. Who has signed up to the Target?

-A. As of 10 June 2020, there were 192 signatories to the Target, including all 25 of the largest law firms in Australia.
-A full list of the law firms, incorporated legal practices, solicitors and barrister that have signed up to the Target can be found in Target Signatories.
+A. As of December 2020, there were over 200 signatories to the Target, including all 25 of the largest law firms in Australia.
+A full list of the law firms, incorporated legal practices,in-house legal teams, solicitors and barristers that have signed up to the Target can be found in Target Signatories.